oospakooysa/period_doubling/_posts/2025-09-26-period-doubling-writeup.md

 ---

-# 3. Period Doubling and the Route to Chaos
+# 3. Chaos and Period Doubling

 With the groundwork of oscillators in place, we can now move into the heart of the project: **how predictable motion breaks down into chaos**.